alisafaya/Arabic-BERT/README.md

 ## Acknowledgement

-Thanks to Google for providing free TPU for the training process and for Huggingface for hosting this model on their servers 😊
+Thanks to Google for providing free TPU for the training process and for Huggingface for hosting these models on their servers 😊